 Gulfoss Waterfalls: This was one of the most exciting sights of the trip.
 Located in the canyon of the Hvítá river near the Geyser area, it is a must-see place if you like nature.
 If you are lucky like us, you will see a rainbow when the sun is shining and be amazed by the dream-like views.
 Make sure to go down to the lower viewing platform as it offers much better views.

 Vik: Finishing the Golden Circle route in one day, we reached to Vik to spend the night after 2 hours of driving.
 Hotels in Iceland are expensive and Vik is no exception.
 We stayed at Puffin Hostel which was our only option as all other hotels were fully booked.

-The natural beauty of the area is spectacular as it is the most rainy area of the island.
-Mountains surrounding the roads were all green and you can see many sheep and horses – and of course puffins if you are lucky.
+The natural beauty of the area is spectacular as it is the rainiest area of the island.
+Mountains surrounding the roads were all green and you can see many sheep and horses – and of course, puffins if you are lucky.

 Black Sand Beach is a black pebble beach and it features an amazing cliff of regular basalt columns.
 The area has a rich birdlife including puffins so make sure to look up if you want to spot a puffin.
 The waves at Reynisfjara are strong and unpredictable so people are advised to take extra care when visiting the area.
 You are also not allowed to steal the sand from this mystical dark beach.

 Jokusarlon Glacier Lake: After leaving Vik, we hit the road again towards our easternmost point – Jokusarlon which is 2 hours away from Vik i Myrdal.
 On our way, the surrounding green environment replaced itself with quite extensive areas of moss-covered lava.
 Depending on conditions, it takes moss around 200 years to grow on lava so make sure not to create new paths while walking on it.
 (Icelanders believe Vikings and Elves live under the moss)